Skip to main content

 1. Click the private key in the overview to see detailed information

-4. Scan the QR code with the exchange or wallet of your choice to fund your private key.
+4. Scan the QR code with your wallet/exchange to fund the key